-It actually wasn’t that cold last night, so Tim and I slept well.
+It wasn’t that cold last night, either, so Tim and I slept well.
 After breakfast, he hiked back 3.1 miles to the car while I forged ahead.
 The plan was for him to drive up to the Hwy.
 87 trailhead, then hike in to meet me.
 When we both got back to the trailhead, we’d drive 30 minutes into Payson and I’d finally get to shower and wash my gross clothes!

-The first 9 miles of my hike were all along a ranch road, which made for easy hiking.
+The first nine miles of my hike were all along a ranch road, which made for easy hiking.
 It was cool and shady, so that was nice, too.
 Sometime before noon, then trail went onto singletrack.
 And then the fun began.

-The first few miles/hours weren’t so great.
-The trail was super narrow on the side of a cliff, and rocky.
-It was hard going up and down.
+The first few miles/hours on the singletrack weren’t so great.
+The trail was super narrow on the side of a cliff, and it was rocky.
+So it was hard going up and down.
 The trail then unrolled down to a creek and should have been a wonder.
 It was dirt with some rocks, but relatively flat.
 Unfortunately, the trail here was super overgrown.

-Tim and I were thinking we’d meet up around 1 p.m.
+So Tim and I were thinking we’d meet up around 1 p.m.
 If we didn’t, I was to assume he’d been having trouble with his Achilles and was staying at the car.
 I didn’t find Tim at 1 or even 2 p.m.
 By then, the trail became very nice – flat and dirt and easy hiking.

-I thought I’d read there were trailheads on both the north and south sides of Hwy.
-87. So instead of getting off at that .5-mile trail Tim took, we hiked under the highway in search of the northern trailhead, from which I assumed we’d easily cross the highway and reach the car.
+Tim had parked at a trailhead that required hiking in a half-mile to reach the trail.
+But he said there were all sorts of warning signs posted there, and it looked like you were crossing private property.
+Well, I thought I’d read there were trailheads on both the north and south sides of Hwy.
+87. So instead of getting off at that half-mile trail spur Tim had taken, we hiked under the highway in search of the northern trailhead, from which I assumed we’d easily cross the highway and reach the car.